How to Choose A Haircut for Your Face Shape

 Now that you have understood the basics, you can move on to choosing a hairstyle that will complement and naturally boost your image.
 After learning about shapes, here are some of the most flattering hairstyles depending on your face shape:

 Touted as the most versatile of them all, oval tends to allow you to experiment with plenty of hairstyles.
-If you want to maintain the length of your locks, select a style with minimal layers (think beach waves) as this will provide volume and avoid lengthening your face.
-While tedious to maintain, shaggy bangs can help shorten your face as well.
+If you want to manage the length of your locks, select a style with minimal layers (think beach waves) as this will provide volume and avoid lengthening your face.
+Shaggy bangs can help shorten your face as well.
 However, if you are looking for a shorter cut, a blunt bob will give you the razor-sharp chic look you’re aiming for, while complementing your visage.
 Looking to go for the big chop instead?
 Try out a pixie cut with a deep side parting.

 Having a round face, most stylists would recommend creating the impression of dimension or length.
 To create either, aim for a medium-length cut with a side-swept fringe.
 If you would rather keep your locks, you can ask for long layers that begin around your jawline with a centre parting to create length.
 Although short haircuts are discouraged, here’s the good news: you can still try a pixie cut!
 Choose one with long and choppy layers to create definition.
 However, you should avoid short bobs, single-length cuts, and short layers that can make your face look broader than it actually is.